sabyadi/mongolocust/terraform/README.md

 ## How to setup

 1. [Install Terraform CLI ](https://learn.hashicorp.com/tutorials/terraform/install-cli) following the offical documentation
 2. Create _terraform.tfvars_ within the terraform(terraform) directory.
-For this copy _terraform.tfvars.template_, fill in your required paramters and rename the file to _terraform.tfvars_
+For this copy _terraform.tfvars.template_, fill in your required paramters and rename the file to _terraform.tfvars_.
+   When testing with an existing MongoDB Cluster ensure to provide the full connection string at _connectionString_ including write concern and username & password
 3. Open a terminal within the cloud provider directory
 4. Run